BalticSea-ClimateTraffic/visuals/preciptype.md

 ---

 Average Phase of Precipitation during Season <br><br>
-Interactive & static plots.<br>
+Interactive & static plots.
 For more explanation, see bottom of the page.

 ## Interactive Plots

 <div style="margin-bottom: 15px;">
   <label for="period1">Period: </label>